cessda/cessda.guidelines.public/platform/deployment-workflow.md

 CESSDA's Technical Infrastructure and the various technologies that are involved.

-The process is automated from the time the developer commits source code changes to the time an instance of the module or component is deployed to the development and staging environments.
+The process is automated from the time the developer commits source code changes to the time an instance of the module or  {% include glossary.html entry="component" %} is deployed to the development and staging environments.
 However, deployment to the production environment is manually initiated after testing and sign-off in the staging environment.